YOU WORK TO INSPIRE OTHERS – NOW IT’S YOUR TURN TO BE INSPIRED

 You will have your own individual number and password to dial.

-All the live calls are listed in the [Events] tab in the online learning platform.
+All the live calls are listed in the [Webinars] tab in the online learning platform.

 How long do I have access to the course material?